hayrunnisabirkan-ai/c-learning-daily/README.md

-About Daily C programming practice from my Udemy course
+About Daily C programming practice from Udemy and other learning resources.

 ## 🎯 My goals are:
 - To take the C language to the basic → intermediate → advanced level.